SeregeiKroupen/SF/module_5/readme.md

 useful for me.

 My team partner name Сергей Фролов [Kaggle](https://www.kaggle.com/serfrol).
-As for begin, I asked him about project, it seamed he will make it alone and earlie the me.
-But then in a weeks when I in progress of parsing, it turned out, that he is the same stage - parsing too.
+As for begin, I asked him about project, it seemed he will make it alone and earlie then me.
+But then after two weeks when I was in progress of parsing, it turned out, that he is the same stage - parsing too.
 It turned out to be such a mismatched start.
+But we agreed to make project together.

 Next, we talk about some methods and findings.
-I gave him my parsed dataset and parsing script and EDA script. we
+I gave him my parsed dataset and parsing script and EDA script. we agrreed to make EDA and FE separate and then exchange of result, datasets and good ideas.
+Then we were going to separate some ML model to find best hyper parameters...
+And after this I am ready to submit, but Sergei isn't.
+He have not finish EDA and FE yet.

+I think, it is good idea to separate work on EDA and FE, it is like a brainstorm.
+But it's not happend.

+### <a name="achievements"></a>My personal achivments

+I began to better understand the ML library *sklearn*, among its tools, models, metrics and more.
+I began to understand the ML syntax better.
+I found an excellent IDE software DataSpell (JetBrains), which greatly helps to understand and speed up work on projects and tasks.

+For the first time I did what I wanted to learn for a long time - I parsed pages from the Internet by the script.
+But, it is a pity, that very little attention was paid to this topic within the DST units.
+In particular, the application of the POST method has not been analyzed.

+I am pleased that despite the difficulties I was able to adapt the script from the course to create a stacking model for regression.